Karin Bergdolt, Munich

 Amara Geffen, Professor of Art

-Center for Economic & Environmental Development
+Director, Center for Economic & Environmental Development

 Allegheny College